Mansi-Sun/pkydrip/content/english/distributor-welcome.md

 ---
-title: "Become a PKYDRIP Distributor in Saudi Arabia & Dubai"
+title: "Become a PKYDRIP Distributor in Saudi Arabia & the UAE"
-description: "Join PKYDRIP as an authorized distributor for smart irrigation and fertigation systems in Saudi Arabia and Dubai.
+description: "Join PKYDRIP as an authorized distributor for smart irrigation and fertigation systems in Saudi Arabia and the UAE.
 Provincial and city-level partners wanted."
 keywords: ["PKYDRIP distributor", "Saudi irrigation partner", "Dubai landscaping", "smart irrigation", "LoRa WiFi 4G controller"]
 draft: false
 image : ""